 There can be a few explanations why your air conditioning won’t run: a tripped circuit breaker, wrong thermostat settings, a turned off switch or an overfull condensate drain pan.

 Your air conditioner won’t run when you have a tripped breaker.

-- Firmly transfer the breaker back to the “on” spot.
-If it instantly triggers again, don’t reset it and get in touch with us at 561-533-6066 .
-A switch that keeps flipping could signal your home has electrical trouble.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 561-533-6066.
+A switch that keeps turning off might mean your residence has an electrical issue.

-If you rely on a smart thermostat, such as one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
-If you still can’t get it to work, call us at 561-533-6066 for help.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 561-533-6066 for assistance.

-If your pan involves a pump, look for the float switch.
-If the switch is “up” and there’s liquid in the pan, you could need to get a new pump.
-Call us at 561-533-6066 for assistance.
+If your pan has a pump, find the float switch.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 561-533-6066 for help.

 2. AC Blows Warm Air